 Here on the Costa Blanca, paella, fish and seafood often get top billing in most seafront restaurants.
 But meat eaters, worry not; there’s plenty of variety on offer, especially as you travel further inland.

-Here’s a handy translation of most of the dishes you’ll find in the carnes (meat) section of the menu.
+Here’s a handy translation of most of the meat dishes you’ll find in the carnes section of a Spanish menu.

 - Angus Black or Black Angus: beef from an Aberdeen Angus, a famous Scottish breed, well known in Spain.